How to use this website

 All of the project’s videos are hosted on our Figshare repository, and many videos embedded in the pages of this website.

 Videos of our 16mm television film reenactments, for example, follow the production process from shooting, through film processing, editing, and finally telecine.
 You can use the menus at the top of the page to explore various aspects of the television production process.

 This site has just a few videos embedded in it.
-For our full collection of videos, please visit the project’s long-term data repository on the Figshare website.
+For our full collection of videos, please visit Europeana or the project’s long-term data repository on the Figshare website.
 There you will find three versions of almost everything: short (i.e. bitesize); medium (i.e. highlights); long (i.e. real time).